-44. Determining the boundary of the field of play
+10.2.
+(19.1.)
+Determining the boundary of the field of play

-44.3 All boundaries shall be 40-45 metres from the centre of the pitch unless a physical barrier requires it to be smaller.
-The final measurements of the ground is to the discretion of the tournament referee or the planning committee.
+(19.1.3.)
+All boundaries shall be 45 metres from the centre of the pitch, as per the diagram below, unless a physical barrier requires it to be smaller.
+The final measurements of the ground are to the discretion of the ECN Tournament Referee or the ECN Technical Committee.